Madhawa-Tharindu/React-practicing/README.md

 # React-practicing
-This repository created for practicing a react.
+This repository was created for practicing REACT.